Open-Attestation/documentation-website/website/docs/integrator-section/transferable-record/preparing-transferable-record.md

 With the raw transferable document, you are not ready to issue the document.

-Run the following command to wrap the `sample.json` and output it in another directory `wrapped-documents`:
+Run the following command to wrap the `sample.json` and generate output for it in another directory `wrapped-documents`:

 ```sh
 open-attestation wrap raw-documents --output-dir wrapped-documents
 ```

-You will see a familiar output with the merkle root of the transferable record after running the command:
+After running the above command, you will see an output with the merkle root of the transferable record:

 ```txt
 ✔  success   Batch Document Root: 0x0d9839a8034cb783d98bd57bcbaafb4dc3614c4193d2edf8a655c1ec6635b7ea
 ```

->**Note:** Keep this value, the merkle root, for later steps.
+>**Note:** Save the merkle root somewhere for later steps.

 ### Wrapping the document as a single file
-This is an alternative way to wrap the Transferable Document.
+This is an alternative way to wrap the Transferable Record.

 <WrapSingleDocument />

 <!-- Reuse the steps to wrap a single document -->

->**Note:** Keep the merkle root in the output for later steps.
+>**Note:** Save the merkle root somewhere for later steps.